 University of Washington, Seattle Campus

 How do you go from talking to a few preschoolers about your job to getting children all over the world to learn about neuroscience?
-Eric Chudler, a Research Associate Professor and the UWEB Director of Education and Outreach in the Department of Bioengineering, did just that when he created his interactive, award-winning Web site which now averages over 20 million files downloaded per month.
+Eric Chudler, a Research Associate Professor in Bioengineering and the Executive Director of the Center for Sensorimotor Neural Engineering, did just that when he created his interactive, award-winning Web site which now averages over 20 million files downloaded per month.

 Chudler created the Neuroscience for Kids Web site after talking about his work at his children's preschool, and later their elementary and middle schools.
 He kept coming up with more activities for children to do to learn about the brain and science.
 His children's teachers talked to other teachers who wanted to use his materials, so he posted them on the Web.
 The number of visits skyrocketed.

 Chudler wanted visitors to his site to learn from exploring, experimenting, and interacting with other users.
 In the late '90s, he tried lots of different free, but unreliable software which would sometimes simply disappear.
 He then started using QuickPoll, Catalyst's tool for asking a one-question survey.
 He embedded the polls into his Web site to let visitors compare their responses to others' on a variety of topics including:

 - Caffeine consumption

 He has found QuickPoll to be reliable, and thousands of people have responded to each poll.

 Every year he hosts a contest, alternating between drawing and poetry.
 Additionally, he runs a treasure hunt where students find the answers to ten challenging questions, email their answers to Chudler, and he emails them a link to a certificate for a "Golden Neuron Award."